corrode/corrode.github.io/content/blog/paradigms/index.md

 That said, the solution also has its drawbacks.
 Most importantly, it is not equivalent to the imperative version.
 That is because `filter_map(Result::ok)` filters out all errors.
-Whether we want to ignore errors depends on the use case.
+Whether we want to ignore errors depends on the use case;
-It is a tradeoff between correctness and ergonomics.
+it is a tradeoff between correctness and ergonomics.
 In production code, we should at least log all errors, though.

 So far, I would still lean towards the functional version, but let's see